adobe-type-tools/Adobe-Japan1/README.md

 ### Special Notes

-In order to maintain stability and ensure predictability, CIDs 1125 through 7477 should be design such that they are JIS90 compatible.
+In order to maintain stability and ensure predictability, CIDs 1125 through 7477 should be designed such that they are JIS90 compatible.

 We further recommend that the glyphs for CIDs 243 and 245—along with their pre-rotated counterparts in Supplement 3, specifically CIDs 8962 and 8964—be designed in such a way that their glyphs are centered within their half-width (500-unit) set widths, thus making them look better when used between digits.